Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Sufficient Conditions for a Code Family to be -constrained

 \begin{lemma} An infinite-disjointness, symmetric stabiliser code family is necessarily $\mathbf{B}$-constrained. \end{lemma} \begin{proof} Let $\bar{U}$ be a non-Pauli logical operator.
-Then, there exists logical Pauli $\bar{P}$ such that $[\bar{U},\bar{P}]$ is not a scalar multiple of $\bar{I}$, which implies that for the minimum-weight representative $P$ of $\bar{P}$ and minimum-weight representative $U$ of $\bar{U}$
+Then, there exists logical Pauli $\bar{P}$ such that $[\bar{U},\bar{P}]$ is not a scalar multiple of $\bar{I}$, which implies that for the smallest-support representative $P$ of $\bar{P}$ and $U$ that is the smallest-support representative of $\bar{U}$

 for some logical operator $\bar{V}$.

 By the scrubbing lemma \cite{JochymOConnor},